Barry Allen (DC Extended Universe): Flashpoint Reality

 An 18-year-old Barry whose mother was never murdered and has yet to become The Flash.
 He meets his older counterpart on the day the latter gained his powers, and is taken to the Central City Police Department, where he is struck by lightning and granted the same powers as his older self.
 Allen teams up with his older counterpart, his reality's Batman, and Supergirl to stop the Kryptonian invasion led by General Zod.
 Supergirl and Batman both die during the battle, causing both Barrys to go back in time to try and save them.
 The older Barry realizes that they cannot save them, but Allen keeps going back and trying.
 The two meet Dark Flash in the Speed Force, who is an older version of the Flashpoint Allen.
 When Dark Flash tries to kill the older Barry, Allen sacrifices himself to erase Dark Flash from existence and save his older self.

 Dark Flash

-An older version of the Flashpoint Barry Allen who has spent decades obsessively trying to save his reality.
+An older version of the Flashpoint Barry Allen who has spent decades obsessively trying to save his reality and acts as the main antagonist of the 2023 film.
 He knocked the main timeline's Barry Allen out of the Speed Force and caused him to create the Flashpoint timeline.
 When in the main timeline in which Barry tries to go back and allow his mother's death to occur, Dark Flash tries to kill him, though he impales his younger self instead, causing him to be erased from existence.